Skip to content

 D3 — deleted_at timestamptz NULL convention

-Every workspace-scoped table carries this column.
+Every domain-scoped table carries this column.
 Migration convention; post-alpha lint enforces.
 The one stored bit required by the state model.

 D4 — RetentionPolicy shape ships now; values arrive with enforcement